rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 6. Create a wallet mnemonic;
 7. Configure Truffle to connect to RSK networks;
 8. Use Truffle console;
-9. Get some testnet R-BTCs at faucet;
+9. Get some testnet R-BTCs from the RSK faucet;

 # Requirements